PinkFIuffyUnicorn/AddressBook/README.md

 ## Usage
 - Execute the .sql file in the folder DB (CREATE TABLE command is mandatory, INSERT statements are just for dummy data), on your SQL Server
-- Run the API from the API folder with Visual Studio 2019 (run it with ISS Express, so you can access it on the URL: `http://localhost:20047/swagger`)
+- Open the project in the API folder with Visual Studio 2019 and run the project/api (run it with ISS Express, so you can access it on the URL: `http://localhost:20047/swagger`)
 - Run the website by opening the Website folder in CMD (Command Line) and execute the command `npm install` and after it finishes execute `ng serve`, this will run the website on the URL: `http://localhost:4200/`

 ## Improvements